-1. For estimation of Measured Mineral Resource material the resource is based on the grade model June 2014; (Model: tr_gc_bm_19june2014 control as at 19 rescat_as_at_30june2014.mdl).
+1. For estimation of Measured Mineral Resource material the resource is based on the grade (Model: tr gc bm 19june2014 control model as at 19 June 2014: rescat as at 30june2014.mdl).
 The Grade Control Model is interpreted based on a nominal 0.8% copper interpretation defined by nominal 20m x 20m grade control drilling along with mapping from underground development and sludge hole sampling for improve positioning of the hanging wall and footwall locations.
 The resource is estimated using Ordinary Kriging.
-The material reported from this model represent Measured Resource down to the RL 4305m (Surface is at RL 5270m) and only represents material from the main Tritton resource.
+The material reported from this model represent Measured Resource aterial down to the RL 4305m (Surface is at RL 5270m) and only represents material from the main Tritton resource.
 The model does not include mineralisation which extends to the south along the southern flank of the main resource known as the south wing and the mineralisation located on the northern flank in the lower section of the resource.